Excel VBA Double Data Type

 This time we got only two decimal places.

-Now changes the data type from single to double.
+Now, change the data type from Single to Double.

 Sub Double_Ex() Dim k As Integer Dim CellValue As Double For k = 1 To 6 CellValue = Cells(k, 1).Value Cells(k, 2).Value = CellValue Next k End Sub